mikaelbr/writings/js-syntax-series/function-declarations.md

 }
 ```

-This is practially the same as:
+This is practically the same as:

 ```js
 function add(a, b) { // "hoisted" to the top in run-time